brdjns/cal/README.md

 Cal supports basic arithmetic using `+`, `-`, `/`, `% ` and `*`.
 It also
 supports factorials, with the `!` operator, and exponentiation, with the `^` operator.
-Cal supports mathematical functions as rvalues, and variable assignment and declaration.
+Cal supports mathematical functions as rvalues, variable assignment and variable declaration.
 Internally, Cal uses double-precision floating-point arithmetic for most operations, and integer arithmetic for operations that are defined only for integers.

-## Operators
+## Operator priority
-Operator precedence is as follows:
 ```
 -------------------------------------------------------------------------------
  priority       operator        description                      associativity